KChen-lab/Monopogen/README.md

 <image src="./example/SNV_finalOut.png" width="600">

 Users can also extract the reads covering putative SNVs at the single cell resolution from `chr20.SNV_mat.RDS`.
 Starting from column 19, each column denotes one cell.
-In each element, `1/0` denotes there is at least one read supporting reference allele and no read supporting alternative allele.
+In each element (for example `1/0`), the number denotes whether there is read supporting reference/alternative allele.
 ```
 R
 > dt < - readRDS(file="chr20.SNV_mat.RDS")